Levantine Arabic phonology: Urban Levantine Arabic

-As mentioned above, the urban varieties are remarkably homogeneous throughout the whole area, compared to the changes the language undergo in rural populations.
+As mentioned above, the urban varieties are remarkably homogeneous throughout the whole area, compared to the changes the language undergoes in rural dialects.
 This homogeneity is probably inherited from the trading network among cities in the Ottoman Empire.
 It may also represent an older state of affairs.
 As a matter of facts, there is a current trend to diverge from this unity, the language of the cities taking on some of the features of their neighboring villages (e.g. Jerusalem used to say as Damascus /[ˈnɪħna]/ ('we') and /[ˈhʊnne]/ ('they') at the beginning of the 20th century, and this has moved to the more rural /[ˈɪħna]/ and /[ˈhʊmme]/ nowadays.).
 The table below shows the main historical variants which have shibboleth role, most of the rest of the language remaining the same.